Dyalog/AtfIn/APLSource/APL+Win/ISSUES.md

 - `∆CRLPC` cannot read public comments from locked functions

 - `⎕LOG` is part of the larger logging system.
+It writes timestamped and optionally (left arg) event-typed entries a log file.

 ## Keywords

 - `:Assert expr` is a comment at runtime, but an assertion when running in debug mode

+- `:Verify expr` is like `:Assert` but always executes, even when in production mode

 - `:Debug expr` is a comment at runtime, but an `:if DEBUGMODE ⋄ {}…` if in debug mode

+- `:Trace`… is part of the larger logging system.
+It is skipped unless in test mode.
+It is equivalent to `:IfTest ⋄ ⎕LOG`…

 ## Control structures